House-of-Cardano/cardano-millions-testnet/README.md

 Fixing this line in the `config/testnet-config.yaml` file and running the `PGPASSFILE....` command again started the synchronisation of cardano-db-sync to the testnet cardano node.

 I ran this synchronising process detached in a tmux session.
-To fully synchronise the db to the node too approximately 08:51 **XXX NEED TO COMPLETE XXX**
+To fully synchronise the db to the node took approximately 08:51 **XXX NEED TO COMPLETE XXX**

 Once up and running, there are a number of "ready made" queries that you can run, which can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/interesting-queries.md, and details on the various tables can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/schema.md

-I believe that it is also possible to use graphql or Blockfrost (https://blockfrost.io) with cardano-db-synch, but I have not yet investigated this (info for graphql can be found at https://github.com/AskBid/cardano-notes/wiki/cardano-db-sync%2C-cardano-node%2C-cardano-graph-ql).
+I believe that it is also possible to use graphql or [Blockfrost](https://blockfrost.io) with cardano-db-synch, but I have not yet investigated this (info for using graphql with the Cardano blockchain can be found [here](https://github.com/AskBid/cardano-notes/wiki/cardano-db-sync%2C-cardano-node%2C-cardano-graph-ql)).

 ### Install and run Cardano-Millions
 &nbsp;